BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 Intellect > Haste > Versatility > Crit > Mastery.

-You should always prioritise Intellect during first few tiers of a expansion, this might change later into expansion.
+You should always prioritise Intellect during first few tiers of a expansion, this might change later into the expansion.

 ### **Haste:**